ADORSYS-GIS/wazuh-plugins/docs/builders/runtime-packaging.md

 * RPM `Requires` are declared explicitly to mirror `.deb` runtime expectations (YARA: `glibc`, `file-libs`, `jansson`; Suricata: `glibc`, `libpcap`, `pcre2`, `libyaml`, `file-libs`, `lz4-libs`, `libcap-ng`).
+* Auto-generated runtime dependencies are disabled (`AutoReqProv: no`) to avoid host-provided `libcrypto.so.1.1` being pulled in when we already bundle our own copy.